maanav13579/CompSci_372_Final_Project/README.md

 - Learning rate scheduling
   - Linear warmup then cosine annealing for classifier
   - Just Reduce on Plateau for regressor
+- Kaiming intializaiton for MLP weights for regressor
+- Huber Loss for calculating regressor loss because it's good for regreesion tasks and robust against outliers which there may be a lot of in dataset of food.
+Foods that look similar may have unexpectedly different calories.

 ## Evaluation